bplaat/zaheer/docs/taro-video-chip.md

 - Which uses 8x8 pixels character font
 - Bitmaps modes with 2 or 16 colors
 - Vertical smooth scrolling via a video RAM offset
-- Future: Vertical sync interupt
+- Horizontal and Vertical sync interupt

 ## Memory interface with the Kora processor
 The video generator has it own RAM so the processor has to write to special registers in RAM to edit that in a controlled manner: